Juan Perón: Third term (1973–1974)

 General elections were held on 11 March 1973.
 Perón was banned from running, but a stand-in, Dr. Héctor Cámpora, a left-wing Peronist and his personal representative, won the election and took office on 25 May.
 On 20 June 1973, Perón returned from Spain to end his 18-year exile.
 According to Página 12 newspaper, Licio Gelli, master of Propaganda Due, had provided an Alitalia plane to return Perón to his native country.
-Gelli was part of a committee supporting Perón, along with Carlos Saúl Menem (future President of Argentina, 1989–1999).
-The former Italian Premier Giulio Andreotti recalled an encounter between Perón, his wife, Isabel, and Gelli, saying that Perón knelt before Licio Gelli to salute him.
+Gelli was part of a committee supporting Perón, along with Carlos Menem, who would also serve as president of Argentina.
+Former Italian premier Giulio Andreotti recalled an encounter between Perón and his wife Isabel with Gelli, saying that Perón knelt before Gelli to salute him.

 On the day of Perón's return, a crowd of left-wing Peronists (estimated at 3.5 million according to police) gathered at the Ezeiza Airport in Buenos Aires to welcome him.
 Perón was accompanied by Cámpora, whose first measures were to grant amnesty to all political prisoners and re-establish relations with Cuba, helping Fidel Castro break the United States embargo against Cuba.
 This, along with his social policies, had earned him the opposition of right-wing Peronists, including the trade-unionist bureaucracy.

 Camouflaged snipers opened fire on the crowd at the airport.
 The left-wing Peronist Youth Organization and the Montoneros had been trapped.
 At least 13 people were killed and 365 injured in this episode, which became known as the Ezeiza massacre.

 Cámpora and Vice President Vicente Solano Lima resigned in July 1973, paving the way for new elections, this time with Perón's participation as the Justicialist Party nominee.
 Argentina faced mounting political instability, and Perón was viewed by many as the country's only hope for prosperity and safety.
 UCR leader Ricardo Balbín and Perón contemplated a Peronist-Radical joint government, but opposition in both parties made this impossible.
 Besides opposition among Peronists, Ricardo Balbín had to consider opposition within the UCR itself, led by Raúl Alfonsín, a leader among the UCR's center-left.
 Perón received 62% of the vote, returning him to the presidency.
 He began his third term on 12 October 1973, with Isabel, his wife, as vice president.